DanielLipari/101404810_comp3123_labtest2/README.md

 ## Screenshots

-Creating the React app skeleton and navigating to it's directory
+Creating the React app skeleton and navigating to it's directory.
 ![image](https://github.com/user-attachments/assets/3a05be98-52af-446e-a87e-fd9d7d1713cf)

 Initializing it's repository and installing Axios.
 Once finished creating the app, running it to test using `npm start`.